FTSE EPRA/NAREIT Developed Global

 The Global Index Committee consists of, among other, the three chairmen of the Regional Committees and meet once a year.
 The installation of the committees ensures the continued appliance and compliance to the ground rules as well as timely discussions and modifications taking into account any long-term changes in industry practice.

-Fast-track entry allows certain stock to be included into the index at short notice.
+Fast-track entry allows certain stock to be included into the index at short notice: Section 6.2.

 - IPOs and Fast Track Inclusion in the FTSE EPRA/NAREIT Index Series New Issues that attain the critical size in terms of market capitalisation are eligible for a Fast Track Inclusion outside the index review dates.
 Eligible IPOs must publish a complete prospectus and should meet the EBITDA test on real estate earnings.